leos/DocVersionRedirector/README.md

 | RSpec       | rspec.info/documentation         | hardcoded |
 | Ruby Docs   | ruby-doc.org                     | hardcoded |

 For `dynamic` sites the extension will automatically parse the version numbers and add a configuration that's saved in local storage.

-For `hardcoded` adding a new version or a language means the extension needs to be updated.
-Don't be shy, submit a PR to update the version.
+For `hardcoded` sites adding a new version or a language means the extension needs to be updated.
+Feel free to submit a PR.

 ## Configuration